eeshawn11/DSI33-Project4/README.md

 ## Methodology

-For this project, we've conducted a thorough analysis and modeling through these steps:
+For this project, we've conducted a thorough analysis and modelling through these steps:
 1. **Data Cleaning**: We assessed the training dataset for any outliers and removed them immediately.
 We also checked for missing values where we've filled them or removed them if irrelevant.
 2. **Exploratory Data Analysis**: We visualized the dataset through a series of graphs and plots to better understand the relationships between variables as well as its individual impact the spread of the West Nile Virus.
 3. **Feature Engineering & Data Preprocessing**: After evaluating specific variables, we removed variables that didn't have much impact and combined variables that were relevant to each other.